 It is a good emmenagogue.
 Fennel can help regulate menstruation.

-It is also traditionally used to relieve some of the pain for menopausal women.
+It is also traditionally used to relieve some of the pain felt by menopausal women.

-Drinking fennel tea helps in reducing water retention.
+Drinking fennel tea helps to reduce water retention.

 It even suppresses your appetite.

 The calcium content in fennel makes it a good option to consume if you want to have better bone health.

 Fennel also has magnesium, phosphorus, and vitamin K, all of which contribute to keeping your bones strong.